dpakalarry/APResearchAdvertisement/README.md

 # APResearchAdvertisement
-Sites created for research project on effects of advertising
+Site created for research project on effects of advertising